Shareholder

 Executive Administrator (2003-2004)

-Advised Executive Director with respect to personnel policies and issues, contract drafting and interpretation, procurement requirements, compliance with state law, budgeting, local aid, new developments in lottery business, and reports to General Court, Governor, and State Auditor.
+Advised Executive Director with respect to personnel policies and issues, contract drafting and interpretation, procurement requirements, compliance with state law, budgeting, local aid, new developments in lottery business, and reports to General Court, Governor, and State Treasurer.

 Representative Joseph C. Sullivan, Chairman of Transportation Committee, State House, Boston, MA